+(b) Work on a newspaper other than a daily newspaper other than a daily newspaper.

+without incurring overtime charges.

+(b) Work on a newspaper other than a daily newspaper done on publication day, or the preceding day, may continue for up to 10 hours without incurring overtime charges.

+(c) Any day shift on newspaper work and working as provided in paragraphs (a) and (b) hereof, may extend the finishing time of the day shift on publication day to not later than 10 nm.

+as provided in paragraphs (a) and (b) hereof, may extend the finishing time of the day

+shift on publication day to not later than

+10 p.m.

-- (b) Work on a newspaper other than a daily newspaper done on publication day, or the preceding day, may continue for up to 10 hours without incurring overtime charges. - (c) Any day shift on newspaper work and working as provided in paragraphs (a) and (b) hereof, may extend the finishing time of the day shift on publication day to not later than 10 p.m. - (x) All work done by a piece-worker after he has been working for a stretch of 9 hours, shall be paid for at rate and a half for the first three hours, and double rate thereafter, and all work done by a piece-worker in excess of 44 hours in any week shall be paid for at the and a half. at rate and a half. - (xi) Where notice of overtime in excess of one hour has not been given to any day-worker during the previous shift, and where the tea interval is insufficient to enable the employee to visit his home, 2s. shall be paid as an allowance for tea money, and the same allowance shall be made for each meal reasonably occurring during such overtime work.
+(x) All work done by a piece-worker after he has been working for a stretch of 9 hours, shall be paid for at rate and a half for the first three hours, and double rate thereafter, and all work done by a piece-worker in excess of 44 hours in any week shall be paid for at rate and a half.

+(xi) Where notice of overtime in excess of one hour has not been given to any day-worker during the previous shift, and where the tea interval is insufficient to enable the employee to visit his home, 2s. shall be paid as an allowance for tea money, and the same allowance shall be made for each meal reasonably occurring during such overtime work.

-(xii) Any employee required to work more than six sources. - (xii) Any employee required to work more than six consecutive shifts without a clear interval of 36 hours after the sixth shift, shall be paid double time or double rate for all work performed by him after the sixth shift until he shall have had such clear interval of 36 hours between shifts, with a minimum of three hours' work, or payment therefor: Provided that this clause shall not apply where shifts are being changed, or to a case where it is necessary for an employee to work in the place of an employee who is absent through sickness.
-In any case where conditions satisfactory to the Printing Industry Employees Union of Australia are arranged in writing with an employer, with respect to the minimum of three hours' work, or payment therefor, a shorter interval than 36 hours after the sixth shift may be adopted. adopted. - (xiii) Double time or double rate shall be paid for all work done on Saturday after the finishing time of an employee or in excess of the weekly hours prescribed above in this sub-clause, and on Sunday, provided that work for a morning daily newspaper done after 6 p.m. on Sunday shall be classed as ordinary work, and included in the employee's usual weekly hours. - and included in the employee's usual weekly nours.
+(xii) Any employee required to work more than six consecutive shifts without a clear interval of 36 hours after the sixth shift, shall be paid double time or double rate for all work performed by him after the sixth shift until he shall have had such clear interval of 36 hours between shifts, with a minimum of three hours' work, or payment therefor: Provided that this clause shall not apply where shifts are being changed, or to a case where it is necessary for an employee to work in the place of an employee who is absent through sickness.
+In any case where conditions satisfactory to the Printing Industry Employees Union of Australia (Victorian Branch) are arranged in writing with an employer, with respect to the minimum of three hours' work, or payment therefor, a shorter interval than 36 hours after the sixth shift may be adopted.

+(xiii) Double time or double rate shall be paid for all work done on Saturday after the finishing time of an employee or in excess of the weekly hours prescribed above in this sub-clause, and on Sunday, provided that work for a morning daily newspaper done after 6 p.m. on Sunday shall be classed as ordinary work, and included in the employee's usual weekly hours.